awslabs/aws-sdk-kotlin/README.md

 ### Generate SDK(s)

 Generated sources are not checked into the repository, you first have to generate the clients before you can build them.
+A [step-by-step guide](docs/generate-sdk.md) is available that demonstrates building the AWS DynamoDB service, or if you have a good working knowledge of Gradle, see below:

 ```sh
 ./gradlew --no-daemon :codegen:sdk:bootstrap